 The Murray-Darling Basin Authority (MDBA) assesses the draft water resource plans as part of the plan development.
-This assessment informs the federal minister's decision whether to accredit the water resource plan.
+This assessment informs the federal minister's decision whether to accredit the water resource plan prior to implementation.
 Once accredited by the minister, the water resource plan is operational.